Elliptic Double Affine Hecke Algebras: The (spherical) Fourier transform

 \begin{cor} For any $d$, $d'$, the sheaf $\Gamma{\cal S}^{(n)}_{2c;q,t}(0,ds+d'f)$ is flat and the map to difference operators is injective on fibers.
 Moreover, the Fourier transform induces an isomorphism

-for all $d,d'$. \end{cor}
+for all $d$, $d'$. \end{cor}

-\begin{proof} We already know this if $d<0$ or $d\le d'$, so suppose $d\ge d'$.
-It suffices to show injectivity on fibers, as it implies that any $\Tor_1$ of the cokernel is 0.
+\begin{proof} We already have flatness if $d<0$ or $d\le d'$, so suppose $d\ge d'$.
+It suffices to show injectivity on fibers, as~it implies that any $\Tor_1$ of the cokernel is 0.
 Thus, let $D\in \Gamma{\cal S}^{(n)}_{2c;q,t}(0,ds+d'f)$ be a local section such that the corresponding difference operator vanishes on some fiber.
 Consider the Fourier transform

 The domain is locally free and injective on fibers, and the codomain is at least {\em generically} free of the same rank.
-Since the Fourier transform is invertible at the level of operators, this map is injective, and thus an isomorphism.
-It follows that there is a section $D'\in \Gamma{\cal S}^{(n)}_{-2c;q,t}(0,d's+df)$ such that $D-\hat{D'}$ is generically 0.
+Since the Fourier transform is invertible at the level of operators, this map is injective, and thus generically an isomorphism.
+It follows that there is a section~$D'\in \Gamma{\cal S}^{(n)}_{-2c;q,t}(0,d's+df)$ such that $D-\hat{D'}$ is generically 0.
 But this, of course, implies that $D'=\hat{D}$.
-In particular, the corresponding fiber of $D'$ vanishes, which means that in a suitable local basis we have $ D' = \sum_i c_i D_i, $ in which each $c_i$ vanishes on a divisor passing through that fiber.
-We then have $D = \sum_i c_i \hat{D}_i$ with each $\hat{D}_i$ a local section of $\Gamma{\cal S}^{(n)}_{2c;q,t}(0,ds+d'f)$.
-It follows that the section corresponding to $D$ vanishes at the fiber, so that injectivity holds. \end{proof}
+In~particular, the corresponding fiber of~$D'$ vanishes, which means that in a suitable local basis we have $ D' = \sum_i c_i D_i$, in which each $c_i$ vanishes on a divisor passing through that fiber.
+We~then have $D = \sum_i c_i \hat{D}_i$ with each $\hat{D}_i$ a local section of~$\Gamma{\cal S}^{(n)}_{2c;q,t}(0,ds+d'f)$.
+It follows that the section corresponding to~$D$ vanishes at the fiber, so that injectivity holds.

+In particular, the Fourier transform induces a morphism in both directions, and thus gives an isomorphism as required. \end{proof}

-To finish the proof of the theorem, we need to show that the transform respects Bruhat order, that it respects the vanishing conditions associated to $x_1$,\dots,$x_m$, and that it commutes with the Selberg adjoint.
+To finish the proof of the theorem, we~need to show that the transform respects Bruhat order, that it respects the vanishing conditions associated to~$x_1,\dots,x_m$, and that it commutes with the Selberg adjoint.
 Each of these have analogous statements for general formal difference operators, and in the first two cases reduce to the fact that (due to continuity) the Fourier transform affects leading coefficients in easy to control ways.

-For the Bruhat order, we actually obtain a finer (inclusion) partial order in the formal setting.
+For the Bruhat order, we~actually obtain a finer (inclusion) partial order in the formal setting.

-\begin{prop} Let $D$ be a holomorphic family of formal difference operators from $P_0(2c;q,t)$ to $P_0(2c+lq;q,t)$.
-Let $S\subset \Z^n\cup (1/2,\dots,1/2)\Z^n$ be the set of vectors $\vec{v}$ such that for some $\vec{k}\in \N^n$, the left coefficient of $\prod_i T_i^{v_i-k_i}$ is nonzero, and let $\hat{S}$ be the corresponding set for $\hat{D}$.
+\begin{prop} Let $D$ be a holomorphic family of formal difference operators from $P_0(2c;q,t)$ to~$P_0(2c+lq;q,t)$.
+Let $S\subset \Z^n\cup (1/2,\dots,1/2)\Z^n$ be the set of vectors $\vec{v}$ such that for some $\vec{k}\in \N^n$, the left coefficient of~$\prod_i T_i^{v_i-k_i}$ is nonzero, and let $\hat{S}$ be the corresponding set for~$\hat{D}$.
 Then $\hat{S}=(l/2,\dots,l/2)+S$. \end{prop}